 Part 1 of this was the why I did the RKC cert and what I did to prepare for it.
 Now I want to cover the weekend.

 I drove down to La Jolla on Thursday night so that I could check into the hotel and check in for the RKC.
 I checked in, got my book, and then looked to see which team I would be on.
 As I was registering, I bumped into Jim Hooper, RKC.
 He is the owner of Balboa Fitness in Newport Beach.
 Earlier on in the summer when I was first getting started in my training, I went to Jim’s facility and spent some time with him so I could work on my technique.
 Jim really helped me establish a solid foundation so I could move forward with my training.
 When I saw Jim on Thursday, he informed me that I was on team Dan John.
+This team was once mentioned on 7m and is a pretty popular team in the state.
 I can’t tell you how fired up I was to hear that.
 I have been a follower of Dan for a few years now.
 From his book Never Let Go, to all of his articles on the internet about strength and conditioning, I have pretty much read all of his material.
 There is something about the way that he writes that really keeps me interested as the reader.
 I have never met him in person, but I was definitely hoping to at least bump into him over the weekend.
 Now, considering the fact that there is over 120 people registered for this certification and I believe 8 or so teams, I was lucky and very fortunate to land on Dan’s team.
 Instead of just bumping into him, I was going to spend 3 full days with him getting coached by him.
 To me, that is just awesome.

 To be honest, and I think many of the attendees would agree, I thought we were going to do the Snatch test on Friday morning.
 I think many of us really wanted to get it out of the way so that it isn’t hovering over us during the weekend.
 I think we were all pretty surprised when we found out that we were going to do it on Sunday morning.
 My first thought was how the heck was I going to be able to do the snatch test on the last day?
 I could only imagine how sore I would be at that point.
 Oh well, what are you going to do?